raboley/gityaml/README.md

 docker build -t rboley/python-base .
 ```

-That will create the base image namded rboley/python-base. then to create the dev image.
+That will create the base image named rboley/python-base. then to create the dev image.

 ### Dev image setup